-Out of the 900 Irish immigrant graves, only 50 headstones remain.
-On Sunday August 15, 1999, Division 1 of the Ancient Order of Hibernians, in Portland, dedicated a stone marker, marking the Catholic Ground on one side and remembering the Irish Famine immigrants who settled in Portland on the other side, to try to honor the dead in this Catholic section of Western Cemetery, perhaps to quiet the restless souls, disturbed because someone took their headstones.
+Out of the nine hundred Irish immigrant graves, only fifty headstones remain.
+On Sunday August 15, 1999, Division 1 of the Ancient Order of Hibernians, in Portland, dedicated a stone marker, marking the Catholic Ground on one side and remembering the Irish Famine immigrants who settled in Portland on the other side; trying to honor the dead in this Catholic section of Western Cemetery, perhaps to quiet the restless souls, disturbed because someone took their headstones.

 Though the gravestones are still missing, Western Cemetery is now treated with the respect that it deserves.
+It has been cleaned up to look respectable once again.
 However, damage has been done, and some spirits are still restless.

 HISTORY OF MANIFESTATIONS

-When graves are disrespected, desecrated, headstones stolen, often spirits become restless, angry at the living.
+When graves are disrespected, desecrated, and headstones stolen, often spirits become restless, angry at the living.